ROC Analysis

 Russell H. Morgan Department of Radiology and Radiological Science

-Johns Hopkins University, Baltimore, Maryland, USA
+Johns Hopkins University School of Medicine, Baltimore, Maryland, USA

-Instructions: This web page calculates a receiver operating characteristic curve from data pasted into the input data field below.
+Instructions: This web page calculates a receiver operating characteristic (ROC) curve from data pasted into the input data field below.
 To analyze your data, use the following steps to fill out the data form on this page.

 1. Select the data format.
 (See explanation of data formats.)